 Liz is the Director of Governance for Ark and Ark Schools and leads on governance, legal and compliance activities.
 She has worked in governance in education, charities and professional bodies and as well as being a company secretary has a law degree which she studied for part-time as a mature student.
-Liz has also trained in arbitration, as an adviser for Citizen's Advice Bureau and is a mentor with The Girls Network.
+Liz is also Chair of Ark Brunel, Ark Boulton and Doorstep Library, a community focused literacy charity in London.

 Jenny has worked in the profession for over a decade in different types of schools in Birmingham and London.
 She is currently an assistant headteacher in a secondary school and doing the SENCO award herself.